Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/project-setup.md

 ### Input for Cluster Display

 You should use only synchronized data types to update the client state.
-This ensures the application simulates identically across the master and all client nodes.
+This ensures the application simulates identically across the emitter and all client nodes.

-For reference, the master node automatically synchronizes the following data across the network:
+For reference, the emitter node automatically synchronizes the following data across the network:

 -   TimeManager data: Time.deltaTime, Time.unscaledDeltaTime, etc.
     <br />**Note:** Time.realTimeSinceStartup is not synchronized.
 You should avoid using it.

 -   Random number internal state

--   Input events from the master: keyboard, mouse, etc.
+-   Input events from the emitter: keyboard, mouse, etc.

 **Important:** Input events cannot be properly processed by UI elements spanning multiple displays.